TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/sw_instrument_smart_placement.md

 All the profiling data that is extracted, is stored in `.cnt` file.
 This `.cnt` file has to be processed and needs to be converted into a format that compiler will understand.
 To do this, type the following command:

 \code
-gmake coverage
+gmake -C path/to/folder/with/application/makefile coverage
 \endcode

 Again, if application is being built in debug mode, then make sure to provide `PROFILE` flag to the above command.

 The output of this step would an ASM file with `.S` extension.

+## 6. Linker update related to Smart Placement

+Update linker as described at \ref SMART_PLACEMENT_LINKER_CHANGE.

+\note
+Although these changes are already at-least in \ref BENCHMARK_SMART_PLACEMENT SDK examples.
+So, changes can be copied and pasted directly from it and any more changes can be done on top of that.

-## 6. Rebuilding the Application
+## 7. Rebuilding the Application

-All that is required to be done is recompile the application with new generated ASM file.
+Recompile the application with new generated ASM file.
 To do this, add the file in makefile's `ASMFILES_common` variable.
+Note that, now INSTRUMENTATION_MODE flag is not required.
+So rebuild libs and application without these flags.

 ## Benchmark Application

+This demo provides a means of measuring the performance of a realistic application where the text of the application is sitting in various memory locations and the data is sitting in On-Chip-Memory RAM (referred to as OCM, OCMC or OCMRAM).

+\note
+All above steps are already done and generated ASM file has been renamed to `annotations.S`.

+In case if above steps are required to run, then all linker related changes can be skipped as those are already taken into account.

 \ref BENCHMARK_SMART_PLACEMENT

-This demo provides a means of measuring the performance of a realistic application where the text of the application is sitting in various memory locations and the data is sitting in On-Chip-Memory RAM (referred to as OCM, OCMC or OCMRAM).